TG-Techie/strictly/README.md

 Currently, strictly has limited support for generic notation from the typing module;
 supported generics include `Dict[T, S]`, `List[T]`, `Tuple[T]`,`Union[T, S...]`,and `Optional[T]` for non-generic inputs.

-Work on making strictly completely comnpatible with the typing module is on going (See: "Possible Future Features" below).
+Work on making strictly completely compatible with the typing module is on going (See: "Possible Future Features" below).

 #### Iterable Generics
 Iterable generics are treated as normal variables, only the argument is